What do they do?

 Projected Growth Rate

-Employment of Electrical and Electronics Engineering Technicians is projected to show little or no change from 2020 to 2030.
+Employment of Electrical and Electronics Engineering Technicians is projected to grow 4 percent from 2022 to 2032, more slowly than average compared to all occupations.

 No Data Available